 No life appears rewarding if you think about it too much.— Lady Violet Grantham, the Dowager Countess, Downton Abbey

 Downton Abbey, the award-winning series from Julian Fellowes, is a drama which focuses on the lives of the people who live and work in a great post-Edwardian English estate.
 The story began with the sinking of the Titanic.
-Since then we have witnessed the impact of the 1st World War, the introduction of the telephone and the radio, an unstable Parliament, and massive post-war unemployment and housing shortages.
-And now, in the final chapters, we see this magnificent estate and its inhabitants on the cusp of a vanishing way of life.
+Through their eyes we witnessed the impact of the 1st World War, the introduction of the telephone and the radio, an unstable Parliament, and massive post-war unemployment and housing shortages.
+And, in the final chapters, we saw this magnificent estate and its inhabitants on the cusp of a vanishing way of life.

 Maggie Smith, as the dowager Countess Violet Grantham, is undeniably the highlight of each episode of Downton Abbey.
 Many fans delight in her biting wit and scathing one-liners.
 But there is much more to the countess than an acid tongue.

 In a recent interview, Julian Fellowes revealed that the character of Violet Crawley, the Dowager Countess of Grantham, is loosely based on his great-aunt Isie.
 He described her as “a woman whose dry wit concealed a good deal of personal suffering and who was no tougher on the rest of us as she was on herself.
 It is perhaps that draconian sense of discipline that makes her breed seem admirable to me".

 Numerous blogs, Facebook pages, and online chats have discussed the clever and biting comments delivered by Dame Maggie Smith as the Dowager Countess Violet Grantham.
 I could simply copy and paste those "zingers" into a Hub and check out.
 But the sum and substance of the character Violet Grantham is much more than a few cleverly chosen words.

 Love and Marriage